 Once you have your ingredients including essential oils, you will be able to make your own products for years to come.
 And of course, essentials oils come with many different protecting, as well as healing, properties.
 The perfect gift for family and friends (and don't forget to take one to any friends that end up in a hospital

 - 2 tablespoons water

 - 2 tablespoons vodka (acts as a preservative)

 - 1 teaspoon Aloe Vera juice (a softening agent)

 - ½ teaspoon vegetable glycerine (also a softening agent)

-- 4 essential oils – 2 drops each of cinnamon leaf oil, clove bud, rosemary and eucalyptus (to protect from germs and viruses)
+4 essential oils – 2 drops each of Lavender, Tea Tree Oil, Lemon and Rosemary (to protect from germs and viruses).

 - Glass measuring jug